bbddda/VMTHook/README.md

 # SafeVMT
-A header only, easy to use VMT hooking class.
+A safe, header only easy to use VMT hooking class.

 Why it's truly safe:
 - Doesn't change the Virtual Table page protection rights.